The Oxford Rabbit Hole Music Festival

 The Victoria Arms in Old Marston is situated in between the John Radcliffe Hospital and Summertown.
 If you’re in Oxford and coming by car you will want to head towards Summertown/JR Hospital direction, but check your map to see how to get to Old Marston - OX3 0QA.

-Spaces in the Victoria car park will be very limited so we strongly recommend parking on the main road - see details below.
+It is now possible to park in the orchard (the grassy area next to the main pub car park).
+However, we still expect parking to be very limited so we strongly recommend parking on the main road - see details below.
 Parking is available on the road past the pub entrance - this road is a dead end, there is plenty of room for parking (picture below).

 As you approach the turning to the The Victoria Arms, you will be on Mill Lane - DRIVE PAST the entrance and park on the road where you start seeing fields either side.
 The road eventually becomes a dead end.
-It is a 2 minute walk through the fields (see picture below).
+Google maps shows is a 2 minute walk through the fields (see picture grey dotted line below).

 Please park on Mill Lane and then walk to the The Victoria Arms. when you park on Mill Lane with fields either side, it is a 2 minute walk through the fields to The Victoria Arms.
 If you want to drop off people, you will be able to drive down the lane to the pub but you will not be allowed to park in the car park if it is full.